Nderitu Gachagua

-Nderitu Gachagua (29 July 1952 – 24 February 2017) was a Kenyan politician who served as the first governor of Nyeri County having been elected in March 2013 on a GNU party ticket alongside deputy governor, Wamathai Samwel Githaiga.
-Nderitu studied law at the University of Nairobi.
+James Nderitu Gachagua (29 July 1952 – 24 February 2017) was a Kenyan politician who served as the first governor of Nyeri County having been elected in March 2013 on a GNU party ticket alongside deputy governor, Wamathai Samwel Githaiga.
+Nderitu studied Building Economics at the University of Nairobi.
 Before becoming governor, he served as the Member of Parliament for Mathira constituency.
+He is the elder brother of former Deputy President of Kenya Rigathi Gachagua.

 Gachagua died on 24 February 2017 at the Royal Marsden Hospital in London while undergoing treatment for pancreatic cancer.